darryncampbell/MX-SignatureAuthentication-Demo/README.md

 The above example(s) will output the signature in HEX format to logcat.

-**For obvious reasons, do not output the package signature to logcat in a production build**
+**It is not recommended to output the package signature to logcat in a production build**

 To convert these HEX strings to a binary .crt format you can use any HEX to binary conversion, e.g. the python script below: